LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/MicrosoftBotFramework.md

 It is expected that a bot responds to every message sent by the consumer.
 If no response is detected in a certain time frame, the Bot Connector assumes something is wrong and tries to transfer the conversation to an agent.

-Only the first message with which a bot responds to a consumer request will be processed.
-If a bot sends multiple messages with the same `ReplyToId`, these messages will be ignored.
+Only the first activity with which a bot responds to a consumer request will be processed.
+If a bot sends further activities with the same `ReplyToId`, these activities will be ignored.

 ### Sending Rich Content (Structured Content)